IBM-Bluemix-Docs/mass-data-migration/faqs.md

 {: #how-to-use-mdms}
 {: faq}

 Use the [{{site.data.keyword.cloud_notm}} catalog](https://{DomainName}/mdms) to submit your request.
-After you submit your request, a member of the Mass Data Migration team will contact you or your IBM Client Representative to confirm the order.
-When your request is confirmed and processed, the next available device or devices are configured and sent to you based on your network and shipping information.
+When your request is processed, the next available device or devices are configured and sent to you based on your network and shipping information.

 ## Who should use {{site.data.keyword.mdms_short}}?
 {: #who-uses-mdms}